 salmon net 16€ /year

 trolling/Espoo 12€ /year

 1 month 14€

 The licence-holder also receives a map of the fishing waters.

-Licences for the sea areas of Espoo can be obtained from the citizen’s offices of the city that also sell trolling licences to non-Espoo residents.
+Licences for the sea areas of Espoo can be obtained from the service points of the city that also sell trolling licences to non-Espoo residents.
 The state’s fishing management fee and a fishing licence for a rod and reel in sea areas of Espoo can also be paid online at www.kalakortti.com.